How To Transplant Tomatoes

 Once you are finished covering the tomato plant with soil or compost, it is time to add the tomato stake (or tomato cage, if you prefer) and a three to five inch layer of mulch.
 I like using straw because it’s inexpensive, easy to move, and it breaks down easily, adding organic matter to the soil.

-Please share how you transplant your tomatoes!
+Please share how you plant your tomatoes!

 Get Your Tomatoes Started Right!